Arvin-Mohammadi/Autonomous-Vehicle-2020/README.md

 # Autonomous-Vehicle-2020
-This repostiry is dedicated to study the following:
+This repository is dedicated to study the following:
 - Simulation in CARLA
 - Image Detection using YOLO-V5
 - Distance Estimation Based on 2D Images